JonKragskow/nimbus_splash/docs/source/usage/submission.rst

 You should then see an message informing you that a submission script was created and subsequently submitted.

-The job will be given the same name as your input file, and output file for this calculation should appear in the current directory when the job starts running.
+The job will be given the same name as your input file, and the output file for this calculation should appear in the current directory when the job starts running.

 When the calculation has finished, been evicted, timed-out, or otherwise halted, you should see a new directory in the same location as your input and ``.xyz`` files.
 This directory will be named ``<jobname>_results`` and will contain all the files ``ORCA`` creates.